Current Critical Issues Projects

 Project Director: Erin Burns — Michigan State University

-Herbicides drastically changed the agricultural industry in the 1950s while also unintentionally placing selective pressure on resistant weed populations, affecting crops growers economically and sociocultural.
+Herbicides drastically changed the agricultural industry in the 1950s, while also unintentionally placing selective pressure on resistant weed populations.
 The weed species Palmer amaranth and waterhemp recently rose to weeds of prominence in the North Central region, due to rapid plant evolution, resulting in significant yield losses and cost increases.
 Waterhemp and Palmer amaranth have an extended period of emergence allowing for significant emergence late into the growing season in annual crops.
-Uncontrolled plants can produce large numbers of seeds (> 1,000,000) thus increasing the soil seedbank for subsequent.
+Uncontrolled plants can produce large numbers of seeds (> 1,000,000) thus increasing the soil seedbank for subsequent years.
 Herbicide resistant populations are common for both species as 28 states in the United States have documented resistance.

 Soybean Cyst Nematode Resistance Management with Rotation, Cover Crops, and Manures